 How to Export DataFrame to CSV in Julia

-You can export your DataFrame to CSV in Julia using this template:
+To export a DataFrame to CSV in Julia:

 using CSV